-The HRSA Office of Women's Health coordinates the implementation of the 2023-2025 HRSA Strategy to Address Intimate Partner Violence (IPV) (PDF - 707 KB).
+The Office of Women's Health (OWH) created the 2023-2025 HRSA Strategy to Address Intimate Partner Violence (IPV) (PDF - 707 KB).
+This resource aligns all HRSA bureaus and offices in their IPV prevention work.

 The 2023-2025 Strategy consists of three aims:

-- Aim 1: Enhance HRSA coordination of IPV efforts
+- Aim 1: Enhance coordination of HRSA projects to better focus IPV efforts

-- Aim 2: Strengthen infrastructure and workforce capacity to support IPV prevention and response services
+- Aim 2: Strengthen workforce capacity to support IPV prevention and response services

 - Aim 3: Promote prevention of IPV through evidence-based programs